 The primary hope and purpose of The Freedom App is to help prevent individuals from continuing on a journey that shows a high risk of resulting in trafficking.
 It allows users to quickly assess a job opportunity or travel plans, and then if needed, it redirects and educates them on the dangers of trafficking so that they will change any habits associated with traveling unsafely.
 Those most vulnerable to falling victim to trafficking in South Africa often include the following:

-• Children being sent away by parents to gain an educationthe_freedeom_app_help_stop_human_trafficking
+- Children being sent away by parents to gain an education

 Traffickers are master manipulators and are able to deceive even the most unlikely person who may think something like this could never happen to them.
 We are hopeful that this app will help reach people vulnerable to being trafficked and encourage them to evaluate their plans and verify that they are traveling safely.
 If individuals are at high risk of being trafficked, this app will help us to intercept and redirect them before they reach their destination.